Lbrooks13/Guess-the-number---PP2/README.md

 All information either required or displayed to the user is clear and concise.
 This allows a variety of people to use the app, regardless of skill level with technology or ability.

 ### Bugs -
-The guess input field would allow numbers less than 0 or higher than 100, validation (HTML and JavaScript) has now been added to prevent this from happening and alert the player of this not being allowed.
+The "guess" input field would allow numbers less than 0 or higher than 100, validation (HTML and JavaScript) has now been added to prevent this from happening and alert the player of this not being allowed.

 ### Validator Testing -
 - HTML : No errors were returned when passing through [W3c Validator](https://validator.w3.org/)